How Do Edibles Work?

 Even lozenges and yes, cannabis butter.
 (No, seriously, cannabutter actually exists and you should check it out because how cool!)

-But these types of cannabis edibles tend to interact with your body differently from other forms of cannabis.
+But these types of edibles tend to interact with your body differently from other forms of cannabis.
 Namely, because they're traveling through your digestive tract.

 So how exactly does the body absorb an edible?
 We're so glad you asked.